Running Network Simulations with BMTK#

 “run”#

-The “run” section allows us set run-time parameters for the simulation.
-At minimum this includes the tstop parameter that determines the time step (in ms) when the simulation will stop.
+The “run” section allows us to set run-time parameters for the simulation.
+At minimum, this includes the tstop parameter that determines the time step (in ms) when the simulation will stop.
 Other options, including tstart (time at start of simulation, ms) and dt (time step interval, ms), may or may not be optional or even used depending on the simulation.

 “run” simulation attributes